• Skip to primary navigation

 US Customary - Metric

-• 2 lbs of boneless lamb shoulder roast see notes
+• 2 lbs boneless lamb shoulder roast see notes

 • 2 whole large lemons ½ cup of squeezed lemon juice